fschn90/gpx-element-remover/README.md

+Description:

-to remove time element in gpx file
+A function that allows to remove of a gpx file.

-specify file in line 7

-run node gpx-ending-time in terminal
+How to use:

+remover(element, input, output)

+- element to be removed, eg 'time',
+- input: gpx file from which an element is to be removed,
+- output: seperately saved gpx file based on input without the removed element. default value = 'output.gpx'